£

 Not everyone needs a stem cell transplant.
 But if your doctor thinks there is a high risk of the AML coming back, they might advise you to have one.

-A stem cell transplant involves having cancer treatment to get rid of the leukaemia, before having new stem cells put into your body, which come from somebody else (a donor).
+A stem cell transplant involves having cancer treatment to get rid of the leukaemia, before having new stem cells put into your body.
+These come from somebody else (a donor).
 Stem cells are very young blood cells, which can grow into new healthy blood cells in your body.
 This type of transplant is called an allogeneic (donor) stem cell transplant.

 In effect, a stem cell transplant aims to completely replace your immune system and your bone marrow, so they can function normally again.